anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 # In the Alexa App

-## The device you just created, is shown under 'Activity'
+## The device you just created, is shown under 'Activity', 'Office Echo Monkey'

 ## 5) Tap 'More', at the bottom of the screen